 Distance to fault line is just one factor to consider when assessing potential

 An Agent's Guide to Earthquake Risk

 Looking beyond distance to fault line

-Other risk factors influencing property risk from earthquakes include the area’s Modified Mercalli Intensity Scale (MMI), lahar presence, tsunami risk and susceptibility to soil liquefaction.
+Other risk factors influencing property risk from earthquakes include an area’s Modified Mercalli Intensity Scale (MMI), lahar presence, tsunami risk and susceptibility to soil liquefaction.

 Modified Mercalli Intensity Scale

-The MMI measures, at a specific location, the strength of shaking from an earthquake, from not felt (MMI I) to extreme (MMI X).
-Each point on the MMI scale, which uses Roman numerals, also corresponds to the observed effects of the shaking.
-For example, an MMI of V — moderate shaking — awakens many people, breaks some dishes and windows and overturns unstable objects.3
+Ranging from not felt (MMI I) to extreme (MMI X), the MMI measures the strength of shaking from an earthquake at a specific location.
+Each point on the MMI scale corresponds to the observed effects of the shaking.
+For example, an MMI of V — moderate shaking — awakens many people, causes small objects to move and results in a few instances of cracked windows and plaster.3

-Lahar is a type of mudflow that can take on the consistency of wet concrete and flow downstream at 30 kilometers per hour.4 Lahar mudflows usually result from volcanic activity and are potentially very powerful.
+A type of mudflow that can take on the consistency of wet concrete and flow downstream at 30 kilometers per hour,4 lahar mudflows usually result from volcanic activity.
 The 1980 eruption of Mt.
-St. Helens triggered a lahar mudflow that reached a speed of 100 kilometers per hour, destroyed nearly 200 homes and more than 185 miles of roads and damaged bridges and railways.5 Earthquakes near a volcano can also trigger a lahar avalanche6 and cause significant property damage.
+St. Helens triggered a lahar mudflow that reached a speed of 100 kilometers per hour, destroying nearly 200 homes, over 185 miles of roads and damaging bridges and railways.5

 Pacific Northwest Seismic Network, https://pnsn.org/outreach/volcanichazards/lahars